-7. Pro e Named Insured has coverage under their CPP for Building, Your Business Personal operty, and Personal Property of Others at a location described in the Declarations.
-Nich of the following is an accurate statement? $\overline{\checkmark}$ There is an Optional Coverage for extending Replacement Cost to the Personal Property of Others, only if the Replacement Cost Optional Coverage is shown in the Declarations.
+- 7. The Named Insured has coverage under their CPP for Building, Your Business Personal Property, and Personal Property of Others at a location described in the Declarations.
+Which of the following is an accurate statement? - There is an Optional Coverage for extending Replacement Cost to the Personal Property of Others, only if the Replacement Cost Optional Coverage is shown in the Declarations.

 If the Named Insured has Replacement Cost on Your Business Personal Property, the CPP will automatically extend Replacement Cost Coverage to the Personal Property of Others.

 Replacement Cost to the Personal Property of Others can be added through endorsement.

-Replacement Cost can only apply to Building and Your Business Personal Property. review this topic, see Optional Coverages: 3.
+Replacement Cost can only apply to Building and Your Business Personal Property.

+To review this topic, see Optional Coverages: 3.
 Replacement Cost and 4.
-Replacement st to Personal Property of Others.
+Replacement Cost to Personal Property of Others.

-Section 1: Commercial Property Coverage Forms and Endorsemen ts
+Section 2: Commercial Property Causes of Loss and Endorsements